Our Ringers …

-Lorrie Higgins (Brunswick, Ohio) began ringing eight years ago in the three octave handbell choir of St. Joseph Church (she will be forever grateful to Sarah who is to blame for her getting started in handbells.)
-Lorrie works at PNC Bank and has worked in bank accounting and finance for 32 years.
+Lorrie Higgins (Brunswick, Ohio) began ringing in 2002 in the three octave handbell choir of St. Joseph Church (she will be forever grateful to Sarah who is to blame for her getting started in handbells.)
+Lorrie works at PNC Bank and has worked in bank accounting and finance since 1978.
 She has a bachelor’s degree from John Carroll University and an MBA from Weatherhead School of Management at CWRU.
-In addition to working and ringing, Lorrie loves to work out and play with her four bird children, Goofy, Peete, Larry, Curly (and there ain’t no Moe.
+In addition to working and ringing, Lorrie loves to work out and play with her four bird children, Goofy, Peete, Larry, Curly (and there ain’t no Moe).

-Tom Higgins (Brunswick, Ohio) has been ringing handbells for seven years starting with the St Joseph Church three octave handbell choir (to which he was dragged kicking and screaming by his wife, Lorrie.)
+Tom Higgins (Brunswick, Ohio) has been ringing handbells since 2003, starting with the St Joseph Church three octave handbell choir (to which he was dragged kicking and screaming by his wife, Lorrie.)
 He has loved ringing ever since and rings in both Celebration choirs.
-Tom works at KeyBank and has been in commercial banking for 34 years.
+Tom works at KeyBank and has been in commercial banking since 1981.
 He has a bachelor’s degree from Vanderbilt and a MBA from the University of Cincinnati.
-When not working or ringing, he enjoys bowling in two leagues and playing with his four bird children.
+When not working or ringing, he enjoys bowling and playing with his four bird children.

 Norene McKinney (Medina, Ohio) has been ringing since 1999 and is one of the founding members of Celebration Ringers.
-She also rings in the newly formed Celebration church choir.
-She enjoys instructing new handbell choirs in the area in basic techniques and musicality.
-Norene loves going to festivals in other states and sharing food and spirits with her “Celebration family” whose motto is – We ring for food.
+She also rings in the St. Joseph Church Choir.
+She enjoys instructing new handbell choirs in basic techniques and musicality as well as going to festivals in other states and spending time with her “Celebration family.”
 She has a BA in Accounting and is a financial analyst for an international chemical company.
-She is a resident of Medina and has two grown children and two grandchildren.
-Her hobbies, other than handbells, include reading mysteries and gardening.
+Residing in Medina, she has two grown children and two grandchildren.
+Her hobbies, other than handbells, include reading mysteries, gardening and traveling.

-Robbie Pellon (Strongsville, Ohio) has been ringing handbells for five years and has been a member of Celebration Ringers for three.
-She started ringing handbells at St. Joseph Church as a means to be more involved in the church community and became enamored of handbells as a musical instrument and is currently ringing in the two Celebration bell choirs.
+Robbie Pellon (Strongsville, Ohio) has been ringing handbells since 2005.
+She started ringing at St. Joseph Church as a means to be more involved in the church community and became enamored of handbells as a musical instrument.
+She joined Celebration in 2007 and continues to ring in both Celebration and the St. Joseph Church choir.
 A chemist by profession, she currently works as the quality assurance manager for a manufacturing company.
-A native of Louisville, Kentucky, she now lives with her son, Wes, their dog, Pal and rabbit named Blazey.
+When not ringing, she enjoys working jigsaw puzzles, travelling, and watching sports.

 Nina Vito-Jones (Strongsville, Ohio) started ringing bells in 2005 at St. Joseph Church in Strongsville, OH.
-She had never played a musical instrument and didn’t even know how to read music.
+She never played a musical instrument and did not know anything about music.
 Nina was instantly hooked and became passionate about ringing handbells and worked hard to learn as much as she could.
-In 2008 she joined the Celebration Ringers and currently rings in the two Celebration choirs.
-She works part time as an office manager at a small business and is active in her church’s Prayer Shawl Ministry.
-She resides in Strongsville, OH with her husband of 37 years and three cats.
+In 2008 she joined the Celebration Ringers and currently rings in the two Celebration choirs and the Strongsville United Methodist Church bell choir.
+She loves ringing in several different positions and her favorites are those in the battery.
+She has a grown son and 2 beautiful grandchildren.
+She resides in Strongsville with her husband and three cats.

 Kelly Volckening (Brook Park, Ohio) began ringing handbells in 2005 at St. Joseph Church, and has enjoyed the chance to play all the beautiful seasonal music on the bells.
-This is her first year with Celebration and looks forward to the opportunity to learn more about the handbells.
+She started ringing with Celebration in 2010 and looks forward to the opportunity to learn more about the handbells.
 She has a BA in accounting from Baldwin-Wallace College.
 Her hobbies include bowling and watching sports live and on TV.

 Rad Yates (Strongsville, Ohio) began ringing handbells in 1999 at St. Joseph Church in Strongsville.
 He is a founding member and the Business Manager of Celebration Ringers.
 Rad has enjoyed ringing in 40+ festivals in 12 states and 3 foreign countries.
 Rad and Patty recently served for two years as the Handbell Musicians of America Co-chairs for the State of Ohio.
+Rad rings in the St Jospeh Catholic Church bell choir and the Strongsville United Methodist bell choir as well as schlepping for his wife, Patty, with all her choirs.
 In his other life, Rad enjoys spending time with his wife, Patty, their four children, their spouses and eighteen grandchildren.
 Although he doesn’t coach youth soccer any more, Rad says that handbell ringing is a great team sport!